skoochagian/Markov-Project/README.md

 # Markov-Project

-Code and Technical Paper of Markov Chain Analysis of the Game of Risk
+This repository holds my technical paper and associated MATLAB code for my Markov Chain project of the Game of Risk.
+This project was for a writing intensive course about mathematical technical writing at Christopher Newport University.